TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 After two minutes, the battle immediately ended.
 Schulga stared in shock at the sheer power Josee showed.
 His eyes shivering at what he had seen.

-'_She's like a walking, living sun.
-Even back in the royal capital, no mage could cast such furious fire with ease and power_', Once more, Schulga gulped down.
+'She's like a walking, living sun.
+Even back in the royal capital, no mage could cast such furious fire with ease and power', Once more, Schulga gulped down.

 "...
 Are there anyone injured?", Josee walked around the carriages, inspecting the damages.